clearlinux/how-to-clear/06-rpms.md

 entire OS altogether.
 This increases speed while still providing all the tools and data needed to prevent breaking dependencies.

-RPM files are created as the output of `rpmbuild` which takes a `spec` file as instructions, together with the source code, patches, and miscellaneous files that may be needed during the build.
-For this purpose the developer doesn't really work with RPM files, instead they work with these `spec` files and miscellaneous files that are the input to the `rpmbuild` phase.
+RPM files are created as the output of `rpmbuild`, which takes a `spec` file as instructions, together with the source code, patches, and miscellaneous files that may be needed during the build.
+For this purpose, the developer doesn't really work with RPM files, instead they work with `spec` files and miscellaneous files that are the input to the `rpmbuild` phase.

-This is what we call a **package** in our terminology.
-These packages live all in their own individual git tree and they are published for users to see, review and reuse at the following github URL:
+This is what we call a **package** in Clear Linux OS terminology.
+These packages all live in their own individual git tree.
+They are published for users to see, review, and reuse at the following github URL:

     [https://github.com/clearlinux-pkgs]

-Working with `spec` files is ... tedious work.
-A linux distribution typically contains thousands of them and they mostly repeat metadata that can automatically be generated or discovered, so we really don't want to spend too much time on the metadata aspect.
-The CLear Linux OS team also has created a bunch of tooling that will make dealing and creating these `spec` files easier and largely automated, so that developers can focus on the content instead.
+Working with `spec` files is tedious work.
+A Linux distribution typically contains thousands of them and they mostly repeat metadata that can automatically be generated or discovered, so we really don't want to spend too much time on the metadata aspect.
+The Clear Linux OS team also has created tooling to make maintaining and creating these `spec` files easier and largely automated, so that developers can focus on the content instead.

-We'll use the `common` tooling to bypass some of the hurdles that make packaging more difficult and get to borrow most of the upstream content for free.
+We use the `common` tooling to bypass some of the hurdles that make packaging more difficult and get to borrow most of the upstream content for free.
 This allows us to modify targeted components for the purpose of our mix quickly.